-His first Group 1 success came when he guided the 100-1 outsider, Sole Power, to a shock win in the Coolmore Nunthorpe Stakes at York in August 2010.
+Wayne Lordan announced himself to British racegoers in spectacular style when guiding 100-1 chance Sole Power to a shock win in the Coolmore Nunthorpe Stakes at York in August 2010.

-In 2014 he won the Group 1 Diamond Jubilee Stakes and the Group 1 Darley July Cup on Slade Power, who developed in to one of Europe’s top six furlong sprinters.
-He was also second on Gordon Lord Byron in the Betfred Sprint Cup at Haydock Park.
+The following year he won the Diamond Jubilee Stakes and Darley July Cup on the same horse, who developed into one of Europe’s top sprinters.

 Another Champions Sprint success followed aboard the popular Gordon Lord Byron at the end of the season.

 The following year, Lordan partnered David Wachman’s Legatissimo to victory in the Qatar Nassau Stakes at Goodwood and he has subsequently enjoyed more success for Coolmore on runners trained by Aidan O’Brien

 It was Lordan who won on Winter (9/1) in the 2017 QIPCO 1000 Guineas and two years later he repeated the feat on Hermosa (14/1).

 He didn’t ride in Britain during 2020 because of the pandemic but lookout for him when he returns – even if the betting suggests he and his partner will be up against it.